10-Day American Southwest Road Trip Itinerary

 - Light Jacket and Long Pants: A lot of this road trip is in the desert and it can drastically cool down at night.

 - Hiking Clothes: This road trip features a lot of incredible hikes.
 Make sure to bring comfortable hiking clothes for long days of hiking you’ll never forget.

 - Hiking Boots: The terrain in the southwest is often rocky and sandy.
 In order to have good traction and not hurt your foot or ankle, I recommend bringing hiking boots.
-If you are looking for purchasing a new pair, Merrell, Vasque, and Salomon are all good options.
+If you are looking for purchasing hiking boots for your southwest road trip, Backcountry offers many great deals.

 - Snacks: I recommend bringing some high protein snacks with you for hikes.